RichardLi6/UsingCommandLine/docs/index.md

 terminal, including its history, importance in modern computing, and how it compares to graphical user interfaces.

+!!! info
+    These instructions are intended for windows users.

+    These commands do may not work on external cloud drives (i.e., Google Drive, oneDrive, etc.).

 <b> Getting Started </b>

 - [Organize Files](OrganizeFiles.md): Learn how to create, move, and manage files